RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 ```
 git --version
 ```

+*If you're running Windows, you may want to search for a Git Bash window
 #### Download Git
 If your terminal doesn't output your current Git version, or doesn't recognize the `git` command for that matter, you are going to need to download it from [Git's official website](https://git-scm.com/downloads).